Steve Guttenberg

 Steven Robert Guttenberg (born August 24, 1958) is an American actor, author, businessman, producer, and director.
-He is known for playing Carey Mahoney in the Police Academy films from 1984 to 1987.
-He also acted in Three Men and a Baby (1987) and its 1990 sequel as well as the films Diner (1982), Cocoon (1985), Short Circuit (1986), The Bedroom Window (1987), The Big Green (1995) and A Novel Romance (2011).
+He is known for playing Carey Mahoney in the Police Academy films from 1984 to 1987 and for playing Michael Kellam in the box office hit Three Men and a Baby (1987) and its 1990 sequel.
+Guttenberg also acted in the feature films Diner (1982), Cocoon (1985), Short Circuit (1986), The Bedroom Window (1987), The Big Green (1995), and A Novel Romance (2011).

 On television, he started his career in the CBS sitcom Billy (1979).
 He has had recurring guest roles as Woody Goodman in the teen mystery series Veronica Mars (2005–2006), Wayne Hastings, Jr. in the HBO dramedy series Ballers (2017), and Dr. Katman in the ABC sitcom The Goldbergs (2017–2023).
 He was a contestant during season 6 of the dance competition series Dancing with the Stars (2008).

 Early life and education

-Guttenberg was born on August 24, 1958 in Brooklyn, New York.
+Guttenberg was born on August 24, 1958 in Brooklyn, New York City, and is Jewish.
 He is the only son (he has two sisters) of Ann Iris (née Newman), a surgical assistant, and Jerome Stanley Guttenberg, an electrical engineer.
 Stanley served in the Army's 82nd Airborne Division and was an Army Ranger.
 His godfather is actor Michael Bell.
 Steve had a Jewish upbringing in the Flushing neighborhood of the borough of Queens.
 In 1976, he graduated from Plainedge High School after his family moved from Queens to North Massapequa.
 While still in high school, Guttenberg attended a summer program at the Juilliard School and studied under John Houseman.
 During that time, he auditioned for and won a part in an off-Broadway production of The Lion in Winter.

 After high school, Guttenberg attended the University at Albany, SUNY for a year.
 When he left SUNY, Guttenberg moved to California to pursue an acting career.
 His parents gave him $300 and said he had two weeks to find a job.
 Within two weeks, he was cast in a Kentucky Fried Chicken commercial playing opposite Colonel Sanders.

 Career

-1977–1984: Early roles to breakthrough
+1970s: Early roles

 After playing an uncredited bit part in the suspense film Rollercoaster, Guttenberg had his first screen credit in the TV movie Something for Joey (1977).
 Next he played the starring role in the 1977 high school comedy The Chicken Chronicles, set in Beverly Hills in 1969.
-He appeared in the 1978 film The Boys from Brazil, based on the Ira Levin bestseller, and guest-starred on Family.
+He played a significant role in the 1978 film The Boys from Brazil, based on the Ira Levin bestseller, and guest-starred on Family.
+Guttenberg starred in the short-lived TV series Billy (1979), based on Billy Liar.